 The data used in these workshops can be found at my datasets page.

 If you are planning on attending a workshop in the near future, please see the setup instructions to help you get R and RStudio installed on your computer.

 Note: If you attended these workshops, please consider giving me some feedback with this anonymous survey so I can know how to improve.

-Intro to R (Part 1) (January 19): In this workshop I cover the basics of R itself.
-I talk about the differences between R and RStudio and I helped folks get both installed and running on their computers.
-We created a simple “Hello, World!” script using R. Part 2 covers the basics of the R language.
+In this first workshop I cover the basics of R itself.
+I talk about the differences between R and RStudio and I help folks get both installed and running on their computers.
+We creat a simple “Hello, World!” script using R. Part 2 covers the basics of the R language.
 It is also be a very simple introduction to some core computer coding concepts like declaring variables and variable types.

-Clean and tidy data: The tidyverse (part 1) (March 2): The tidyverse is a suite of packages that helps you wrangle your data.
-In this two-part workshop, we’ll learn some of the common functions in the tidyverse and compare them to base R, showing that there are multiple ways to accomplish the same task in R. Part 2 in particular looks at how to reshape and transform your data, merging it with other dataset, and other super useful and powerful tools.
+tidyr which help you wrangle your data.
+In this two-part workshop, we learn some of the common functions in the tidyverse and compare them to base R, showing that there are multiple ways to accomplish the same task in R. Part 2 in particular looks at how to reshape and transform your data, merging it with other dataset, and other super useful and powerful tools.

 R Markdown is a way to create different types of documents using R (pdfs, word files, html files).
 In this one-day crash course, I show how to make R Markdown files and the kinds of things they would be useful for.

 Additional Materials: If you’d rather use a PDF of the workshop materials, there’s one available here.

 Shiny is an R package that allows you to make your own interactive web pages.
 An entire semester could be devoted to Shiny and there’s a bit of a learning curve, especially if you haven’t used HTML before.
 This two-day workshop covers just the essentials.